trimstray/nginx-admins-handbook/README.md

   > This parameter changes quite often, the recommended configuration for today may be out of date tomorrow but remember - drop backward compatibility software components.
 Use only strong and not vulnerable ciphersuite.

+  If you use http/2 you can get `Server sent fatal alert: handshake_failure` error.

 ###### Example

 ```bash